1907 Romanian peasants' revolt: Background

 By 1900, most large landowners preferred to live in the cities and did not want to bother with the administration of their properties.
-Therefore, the peasants no longer leased directly from the landowner, but sub-leased it from an intermediary lessor (arendaș).
+Therefore, the peasants no longer leased directly from the landowner, but sub-leased it from an intermediary lessor (arendaș, or Arendators).
 The fall of the price of grain on the world markets meant that the lessors would demand ever greater rents in order to make ends meet.

 The blame for the revolt was initially put on Jewish intermediaries, given that many of the lessors were of Jewish background, especially in Northern Moldavia.
 The revolt quickly spread southward, losing some of its anti-Semitic character and becoming basically a protest against the existing system of land tenure.

 Course of events

-The revolt began on the lands administered by one lessor, Mochi Fischer, in the village of Flămânzi by Trifan Roman Grosu, Ion Dolhescu and Grigore Roman, due to Fischer's refusal to renew the leases of the local peasants.
+The revolt began on the lands administered by one lessor, Mochi Fischer, in the village of Flămânzi by Trifan Roman Grosu, Ion Dolhescu, and Grigore Roman, due to Fischer's refusal to renew the leases of the local peasants.
 Fischer used to lease about 75% of the arable land in three Romanian counties in Moldavia (the so-called "Fischerland").

 The peasants, fearing that they would remain without work and, more importantly, without food, began to act violently.
 Scared, Fischer fled to a friend in Cernăuți, leaving the peasants without signed contracts.
 The fear of remaining out of work, combined with the activities of alleged Austro-Hungarian instigators, led the peasants to revolt.
 The revolt soon spread across most of Moldavia, with several landowners' properties destroyed and many lessors killed or wounded.
-The Conservative government (Partidul Conservator) couldn't handle the situation and resigned, and the Liberals (Partidul Național-Liberal) of Dimitrie Sturdza assumed power.
+The Conservative government (Partidul Conservator), led by Prime Minister Gheorghe Grigore Cantacuzino, couldn't handle the situation and resigned, and the Liberals (Partidul Național-Liberal) of Dimitrie Sturdza assumed power, with Ion I. C. Brătianu as Minister of the Interior and General Alexandru Averescu as Minister of War.

 On 18 March a state of emergency was declared, and then a general mobilization, with 140,000 soldiers being recruited by 29 March.
 The Romanian Army began firing on the peasants; thousands of peasants perished and more than 10,000 were arrested.